sandstorm-io/tos-pp/tos.md

 * Your account will not be charged again.
 * Once the current pay period ends, all of your data will be deleted.

+### Data deletion

+We optimize our systems to prevent unintentional data loss.
+As a result, data which is _intentionally_ deleted will remain present in our backup systems for up to 60 days.

 ### Problems and Contact

 All problems should be reported by emailing [support@sandstorm.io](mailto:support@sandstorm.io), except for security problems, which should be reported to [security@sandstorm.io](mailto:security@sandstorm.io).